Helixan/helixan/README.md

 # &mdash; @Helixan

-Hi, I am Helixian.
-While I enjoy many different languages, Java is the one I am most fluent in as well as the first language that I learned.
-I learned how to code in 2017 as well as started to teach others how to code starting in 2020.
-I am currently in college majoring in Math, Computer Science, and Computer Security.
-I enjoy problem solving and scaling solutions to function on large scales.
-I am especially good at finding logic errors and inefficiencies in code as well as implementing fast and effective solutions.
+Hello, I am Helixian.
+I have a strong passion for programming and I am particually fluent in Java.
+I learned how to code in 2017 and have since been teaching others how to code, starting in 2020.
+Currently, I am in college persuing degrees in Math, Computer Science, and Cyber Security.
+I enjoy problem solving and optimizing solutions to work on large scales.
+When it comes to problem solving, rather than focusing solely on specific or specialized cases, I prefer to solve the most abstract version of problems.
+I am particularly proficent at identifying logic errors and inefficencies in code, and I excell at implementing fast and effective solutions.
 <br>
 ### Interests
 - Cryptography